silvasouzaadriano/rocketseatbootcamp8/docs/README.md

-### Flex architecture - Module 07 - Redux Concepts
+### Flex Architecture - Module 07 - Redux Concepts

   1) Global states are the one which does not have a specific owner

-### Flex architecture - Module 07 - Project structure
+### Flex Architecture - Module 07 - Project structure

   1) Createa of  a basic project configurating prettier and eslint (based on module 05)

-### Flex architecture - Module 07 - Routes configuration
+### Flex Architecture - Module 07 - Routes configuration

   1) Add the library react-router-dom